 Success is the ability to go from failure to failure without losing your enthusiasm. – Winston Churchill

-It also helps to be accountable to somebody – like a friend or coach, that knows you are in this process.
-That will help you stick to it more.
-Platforms like Coach.me (I’m an accountability coach for meditation there) can help you with that.
+It also helps to be accountable to somebody—like a friend or coach, that knows you are in this process—or to be part of a community (even if online).
+That will help you stick to meditation more.

 3) DAILY LIFE